-12.3 Service space: Outdoor unit
+12.2 Service space: Outdoor unit

-more space in the following cases: When the suction side temperature regularly exceeds this temperature.
+Suction side In the illustrations below, the service space at the suction side is based on 35°C DB and cooling operation.
+Foresee more space in the following cases: When the suction side temperature regularly exceeds this temperature.
 When the heat load of the outdoor units is expected to regularly exceed the maximum operating capacity.
 Discharge side Take refrigerant piping work into account when positioning the units.
-If your layout does not match any of the layouts below, contact your dealer.
+If your layout does not match with any of the layouts below, contact your dealer.

-Single unit () | Single row of units ()
+Single unit (□) | Single row of units (←→→)